hcoles/voices/README.md

 * A piper-compatible pure Java phonemizer for English partially ported from [phonemize](https://github.com/hans00/phonemize)
 * Compatible phoneme dictionaries for uk and us English

-The models are run using the Microsoft onnxruntime library, so can run on both CPU and GPU.
+The models are run using the onnxruntime library, so can run on both CPU and GPU.

 ## Usage